Between 2013 and this year, global financial institutions have lost an estimated $12 billion to phishing scams.

 The protective measures have grown at least as, if not more, sophisticated than the scams.
 Email filters, which grow heuristically, black lists and artificial intelligence, which studies the messages’ contents, are now used to protect financial firms from scammers.
 Some companies have even “gamified” their fight, inducing employees with prizes to report suspected scams.

-“They’re making compliance fun, and gamification has led to a lot of consumers and employees paying more attention to potential risks,” said Capped.
+“They’re making compliance fun, and gamification has led to a lot of consumers and employees paying more attention to potential risks,” said Capps.
 “Folks within the corporate executive offices at mortgage brokerages, lenders and realty brokerages—anyone involved with the mortgage industry or facilitation of the buying and selling of real property—when they get instructions to take action, they can pick up the phone and call the person from within the company who supposedly sent the email and find out if it was really them.”

-A hallmark of the scams is to ask the target to take immediate action, and Capped calls that the first red flag.
+A hallmark of the scams is to ask the target to take immediate action, and Capps calls that the first red flag.
 Asked why more people don’t realize the blatantly bogus nature of the scams, he said:

 “It preys on the human desire to want to help, and the human desire not be fired from your job.
 What happens is people will often take action on something because they believe it’s come from legitimate source and it [collectively] results in the loss of billions of dollars of the global economy.
 Before anyone realizes what’s happened, the money’s gone and it’s not coming back.”